Confirmation Emails That Really Work

 Cancellation confirmation

 If your customer decided to stop using your product for the moment, it is still important to say goodbye.
 First, it will help establish a friendly association with your brand.
 Second, it can be a good opportunity to get user insight and understand the reasons for such a decision.
+The customer success manager often leads this process, ensuring a positive final interaction.
 Another important point is compliance with privacy rules: with such a message you officially confirm that you delete all user data and won’t use it any more.

 The purpose: